AQUA-Warrior/yt-video/README.md

 # yt-video
-Python script to download a youtube video with a specified resolution
+Python script to download a youtube video with specified resolution

+## Features
+- Download videos from YouTube using yt-dlp
+- Select from available resolutions
+- Outputs MP4 files

+## Requirements
+- Python 3.6 or higher
+- FFmpeg

+## Python dependencies
+- `pip install yt-dlp`